t-dsp/t-dsp_tac5212_audio_shield_adaptor/README.md

 - **SD card** -- Accessible via the Teensy 4.1's built-in SD slot

 ### Power
-- **USB-C via Teensy 4.1** -- Bus-powered from the Teensy's USB-C port; no additional power input on this board
+- **USB via Teensy 4.1** -- Bus-powered from the Teensy's USB port; no additional power input on this board

 ## Board Design